emberjs/website/source/blog/2018-07-06-the-ember-times-issue-54.md

 Be kind,

-the crowd and the Learning Team
+Jessica Jordan, Alon Bukai, Amy Lam, Kenneth Larsen and the Learning Team